mattmassicotte/PackageTemplate/README.md

 ### Funding

 If you are using GitHub sponsorships, you know how this works.
-But just in case, please **do not** copy `.github/FUNDING.yml` into your own project.
+But just in case, please **do not** copy my `.github/FUNDING.yml` into your own project.

 ## Package.swift